judyohjo/Real-life-exercises/README.md

-These are real life coding exercises - so exercises that could be used in real life.
+These are real life coding exercises

 # Contents
   - Python